la2050/archive/_projects/2016/storyteching-delivering-civic-innovation-via-storytelling-technology-based-incentive-challenges.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  ProduceAthon, in collaboration with the Cities of Los Angeles, West Hollywood, Long Beach, & Santa Monica will create a new program that catalyzes local talent – developers, designers, entrepreneurs, storytellers, and makers – to build marketing solutions & innovative tech-based prototypes around city-identified challenge sets.
+We will match talent teams with subject matter experts, business accelerators, & investors to ensure their concepts are scalable, sustainable, & deliver measurable impact
 project_impact: >-
   ["Arts establishments","Manufacturing activity","Employment in the creative
   industries","Gini coefficient","Jobs per capita","Measures of cultural and